 Let’s have a look at the top hikes in northern California so you can pick the right one(s) for you!

 Yosemite National Park is packed with jaw-dropping hikes & scenery and a natural stop on a northern California road trip.
 This one is no exception.
 You’ll immerse yourself in the thick forests of the valley floor while hiking alongside a gushing cool blue river.

 Surrounded by Yosemite’s iconic jagged peaks the trail takes you through dense underbrush into common bear sighting territory across rocky shale from landslides of long ago.

-It’s a diverse landscape and although it lacks some of the “wow” factor of the more popular trails in the park, it has a general peaceful prettiness that I was craving after several grueling days of uphill treks.
+It’s a diverse landscape and although it lacks some of the “wow” factors of the more popular trails in the park, it has a general peaceful prettiness.

 Be sure to hit this hike early in the day if you’re looking to lose the crowds.
 Personally, my favorite part of this 5-mile loop is the crisp reflections of the surrounding mountains on Mirror Lake.
 If you catch it in the early morning or evening light, it’s simply breathtaking.